edurant/edurant.github.io/advising/msml.md

 * CE, CS, EE, and SE majors should be able to add the MS as late as their 4th year, but acting sooner when possible is recommended.
 * BMEs generally need to act earlier.
 BMEs entering in F23 or later should elect the "AI Focus" option and then can generally elect adding the MS as late as fall of the 4th year.
 * BMEs entering before F23 probably need to decide to pursue the MS by the start of year 3 in order to fit the required classes into 5 years.
-* Typically 2 or 3 of the 5000-level MS ML courses can also meet BS program or free elective requirements at the discretion of the BS program.
+* Typically 2 or 3 of the 5000-level MSML courses can also meet BS program or free elective requirements at the discretion of the BS program.
   * CS and CE allow up to 3 of these to count as program or free electives.
   * These courses also count toward full-time undergraduate enrollment and normal undergraduate tuition applies prior to completing the undergraduate degree requirements.
 * As of December, 2022, MSOE is working internally to determine enrollment and scholarship rules for dual enrollment students.